dotnet/arcade/Documentation/ArcadeSdk.md

 - be as close to the latest shipping .NET Core SDK as possible, with minimal overrides and tweaks
 - be modular and flexible, not all repos need all features; let the repo choose subset of features to import
 - unify common operations and structure across repos
-- unify Azure DevOps Pipelines build definitions used to produce official builds
+- unify Azure DevOps Pipelines used to produce official builds

 The toolset has four kinds of features and helpers:
 - Common conventions applicable to all repos using the toolset.